 If you aspire to possibly become a guitar teacher you’re also going to really struggle to find students if you don’t learn to play in a regular tuning!
 Do yourself a favor and string your guitar in the fashion that I’ve set out below.

 How To Tune a Left Handed Guitar

 For both left and right handed guitars the thinnest string will be nearest to the floor (when in a playing position) and from there they will increase in thickness towards you.
 On any standard tuned 6-string guitar the order of strings from thick to thin is EADGBE.

 See below to have this information displayed in pretty colors…

 And what about those of you who prefer the thunderous power of a juicy bass guitar?
 Exactly the same as a regular guitar my friend, minus the two high strings.
 So on a 4-string bass (which is what you’ve purchased, right?) you’ve got EADG from thickest to thinnest.
 Easy!

 Hope that cleared things up!
 By the way, how badly do you want a multi-colored set of strings now!?

-If you are new to guitar, you need to check out our Newbie Guide!
+If you are new to guitar or bass, you need to check out our Newbie Guide!
 This 8-part series will explain everything that you will need to know to get started!